Featured image of post Run!

 Why?
 A recent firewall configuration change blocked the authentication service from accessing the database.

-Be a resilient developer
+Being a resilient developer

-However, I do have one question:
+However, I still ask myself one question:

 ?